nci/gsky/Documents/ows/README.md

 the comments.

-These documents - in Word, PowerPoint and PDF - listed in here are intended to be equally useful for a beginner and the expert user of GSKY.
-Though written mainly for the developers of the system(s), they will double as user guides for the end users.
+These documents - in Word, PowerPoint and PDF - listed in here are intended to be equally useful for a beginner and an expert of GSKY.
+Though written mainly for the developers of the system(s), some will double as user guides for the end users.

-The docs are the by-products of the author's very painstaking travel through the GSKY code and its associate programs, and they go against the new philosophy of *"why make things simple and easily understood, when they can be wonderfully complex, elegant and unintelligible ?"*.
+The docs are the by-products of the author's very painstaking travels through the GSKY and TerriaMap codes and other potential GSKY clients.
+Hopefully these docs will be useful for other developers and users of GSKY.
+The docs do not comply with the new philosophy of *"why make things simple and easily understood when they can be wonderfully complex, elegant and unintelligible?"*.

-The motivation behind these docs is that no programmer or the end user, especially the end user, likes to read the docs before diving in.
+The motivation behind these docs is that no programmer or the end user, especially the end user, likes to read the manuals before diving in.
 These documents, in particular the \*.pptx, are good alternatives to RTFM.
-The animated presentations, that omit just Sylvester from them, run for a maximum of 10 minutes and may save you 3 hours to go through the detailed tutorials.
+The animated presentations, that omit just Sylvester from them, run for a maximum of 10 minutes and may save you 3 hours that it takes to go through the text-based tutorials.
 They may also eliminate the need for a manual or document, which was not even an option in the case of GSKY.
 For those who dare to RTFM, there are detailed Word/PDF documents as well.

 Having alienated most of you with the intro, let us get into the details!